Skip to content

 The responsibilities include operating the desiccator, monitoring storage conditions, performing regular maintenance, and ensuring safety protocols are followed.
 Production staff and quality control personnel are responsible for following this procedure, and the maintenance team is responsible for regular checks and servicing of the equipment.

-See also SOP for Refrigerator for Drug Storage
+See also SOP for Sterile Filtration

 4) Procedure